TedHusted/awake/awake.md/awake.md

 Elena takes several deep breaths, trying to push back the anxiety.

 “Lanie, are you OK?
-Do you want a beta blocker?”
+Should I get you a beta blocker?”

 “No. Not yet,” Elena gasps.
 “Just give me a minute.”